 Posted by: Erin Shilton June 26, 2017

-In April 2017, Abergeldie was engaged by Yarra Valley Water (YVW) to construct Stage 1A – 1D of the new Kalkallo Creek Main Sewer (KCMS).
-This exciting $28.4 million project is part of the Kalkallo Sewer Servicing Strategy for the Northern Growth corridor, on the outskirts of Melbourne.
+In April 2017, Abergeldie was engaged by Yarra Valley Water (YVW) for the construction of Stage 1A – 1D of the new Kalkallo Creek Main Sewer (KCMS).
+This exciting $28.4 million project is part of YVW’s Northern Growth Corridor Sewer Servicing Strategy.
 The total length of the proposed sewer is over 13 km comprising of three stages of which Stage 1 is approximately 3.4km long.

 The scope includes: